appview-team/appview/docs/Http.md

-# AppScope HTTP Support
+# AppView HTTP Support

-The AppScope library can generate events and metrics for HTTP traffic it sees.
+The AppView library can generate events and metrics for HTTP traffic it sees.
 This developer doc introduces the the emitted message formats, points to where the logic is implemented in the code, and explains the relevant runtime configs.